desech/studio-react/README.md

 ```

 - Now you can access you react app at `http://localhost:3000/`
-- Every time you save desech, it will push updates to the react app
+- Every time you save inside Desech Studio, it will push updates to the react app

 ## Tips